 About 400 miles south, Jose Martinez is making a splash in St. Louis.
 The lanky 6’6″ slugger has been a steady presence in the middle of an otherwise streaky Cardinals lineup.

 After 10 years in the minors, Martinez is finally getting his chance.
-With every big hit, he’s showing all of his former teams that all he needed was a chance.
+With every big hit, he’s showing all of his former teams that all he needed was a shot.

 A New Approach